project-safari/zebra/cmd/migration/ReadMe.md

 MigrationFromRacktables.go is a script to provide data migration from the racktables database to the Zebra tool.

+To run this script, follow these instructions:

+    cd cmd/migration
+    go run main.go

 The database that is used for this script is a MariaDB database.
 The user should be advised that the MariaDB mysql user utilized here has the following credentials:

                         username: username